Conformal Bootstrap Signatures of the Tricritical Ising Universality Class: Brief Review of CFT

+where the summation is over the primary operators that occur in both the $\phi_1 \times \phi_2$ and the $\phi_3 \times \phi_4$ OPE's and ${G_\calO(u,v)}$ is the (global) conformal block.
+This evaluation of the four-point function can be done in two different ways and requiring that both ways agree

-In a CFT, a four point function of four scalar fields, $\langle\phi_1(x_{1}) \phi_2(x_{2})\phi_3(x_{3})\phi_4(x_{4})\rangle$, can be reduced to a two point function after using OPEs, in two different ways, each giving an answer quadratic in two different subsets of the OPE coefficients of the theory, and these two answers are equal.
-Such equations that arise from every four point function in the theory are known as bootstrap equations or crossing symmetry constraints.
-The conformal bootstrap program employs these equations to search for CFTs by successively constraining the CFT data.
-These equations were shown to be tractable numerically starting with the seminal work \cite{Rattazzi:2008pe} and leading up to \cite{numerical}, the main tools for the results of this paper.
+puts a constraint on the CFT data which is referred to as the bootstrap equation or also as the crossing symmetry constraint.
+The conformal bootstrap program employs these equations \eqref{bse} (every four point function provides one equation) to search for CFTs by successively constraining the CFT data.
+These equations were shown to be tractable numerically starting with the seminal work \cite{Rattazzi:2008pe} and leading up to \cite{Paulos:2014vya, Simmons-Duffin:2015qma, Behan:2016dtz, Nakayama:2016jhq, Go:2019lke}, the main tools for the results of this paper.